Quetzal-framework/quetzal-CRUMBS/docs/1-nest.rst

 On the NASA Pleiades
 ^^^^^^^^^^^^^^^^^^^^^^

-Docker containers can be `converted to Singularity <https://www.nas.nasa.gov/hecc/support/kb/converting-docker-images-to-singularity-for-use-on-pleiades_643.html>`_ and deployed on the NASA Pleiades with this command:
+Docker containers can be converted to Singularity `to be deployed on the NASA Pleiades <https://www.nas.nasa.gov/hecc/support/kb/converting-docker-images-to-singularity-for-use-on-pleiades_643.html>`_ with this command:

 .. code-block:: text